tonghuikang/sutd-term4/TAE/R-cheatsheet.md

 summary(arr)
 which.max(arr)
 pmax(arr,arz)  # take maximum element-wise
-arr > 1  # element-wise logical check
+arr > 3  # you can implement element-wise logical check

 is.na() # counts number of NA
 mean() # R has this function, ignores NA values